There’s more than meets the eye at Oklahoma State Parks. Historic structures are just some of the wonders waiting to be found.Learn More

 Hinton Historical Museum & Parker House

 The Parker House is a two-story pink, wood frame farmhouse located next to the Hinton Historical Museum, a 25,000 sq ft two-story building that houses items depicting local and state history.
-The museum demonstrates how people lived from the late 1800s forward, is home to Oklahoma's largest horse carriage collection and houses the nation's third largest barbwire collection.
-Other exhibits include home furnishings, clothing, photographs, antique phones and switchboards, radios, American Indian ceremonial items, along with many other early Oklahoma and pioneer items.
+The museum demonstrates how people lived from the late 1800s forward, is home to Oklahoma's largest horse carriage collection and houses the nation's second largest barbwire collection.
+Other exhibits include the state's largest antique phone collection, American Indian items, along with many other early Oklahoma and pioneer items.

 - Monthly TravelOK eNewsletter